Atlassian Jira

 Name and Site URL

-Give your Jira site a unique name (only relevant if setting configuring multiple Jira integrations), and then input your Jira site URL.
-Note that this should just be the base URL, for example if using Jira cloud it might be something like your-org.atlassian.com.
+Give your Jira integration a unique name (useful if you're configuring multiple Jira integrations), then enter your Jira site URL.

 Project Key(s)